Jaymerist/WEB-Banking-MockUp/README.md

 # WEB-Banking-MockUp
-Completed files for a Advanced Web Design course assignment.
+This repository contains completed files for a Advanced Web Design course assignment.
+The commit history is unavaible for this project as these files were moved from a private repository.